JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

 - constant propagation for `invoke` callsite ([#41383](https://github.com/JuliaLang/julia/pull/41383))
 - more conditional constraint propagation ([#39936](https://github.com/JuliaLang/julia/pull/39936), [#40832](https://github.com/JuliaLang/julia/pull/40832))

-These inference improvements were initially motivated by the needs of [JET.jl](https://github.com/aviatesk/JET.jl), a static analyzer for Julia, that is powered by Julia compiler's type inference implementation.
+These inference improvements were initially motivated by the needs of [JET.jl](https://github.com/aviatesk/JET.jl), a static analyzer for Julia, that is powered by the Julia compiler's type inference implementation.
-These inference improvements in 1.7 allow JET to analyze your program more correctly and faster – as a simple measurement, [when analyzing JET itself](https://gist.github.com/aviatesk/e2ffa4bfaee60f939ef4b65449fa394b), JET took `90` seconds to reported `93` false positive errors in 1.6, but in 1.7 and higher, JET can finish the analysis within `40` seconds and the number of false positives is reduced to `27`, thanks to both the type inference improvements and [several inferrability improvements of Julia Base](https://github.com/JuliaLang/julia/pulls?q=is%3Apr+is%3Amerged+inferrability).
+These inference improvements in 1.7 allow JET to analyze your program more correctly and faster – as a simple measurement, [when analyzing JET itself](https://gist.github.com/aviatesk/e2ffa4bfaee60f939ef4b65449fa394b), JET took `90` seconds to report `93` false-positive errors in 1.6, but in 1.7 and higher, JET can finish the analysis within `40` seconds and the number of false positives is reduced to `27`, thanks to both the type inference improvements and [several inferrability improvements of Julia Base](https://github.com/JuliaLang/julia/pulls?q=is%3Apr+is%3Amerged+inferrability).